 1641 - 1652: a full record of court hearingsA complete summary of fines for property transactions in 1664 A precis of property transactions between 1664 and 1718 A complete summary of fines for property transactions in 1715 1677 - 1732: a full record of court hearingsA fragmented summary of fines for transactions between 1719 and 1782 - there is atwenty-eight-year period between 1732 and 1761 which is augmented by copies of documents albeit difficult to locate.
 Complete records of court hearings from 1782 to 1922

-These records can be cross-indexed with the 1811 and 1844 maps and awards and other documents which complete the picture of the owners and many occupiers of cottages.
+These records can be cross-referenced with the 1811 and 1844 maps and awards and other documents which complete the picture of the owners and many occupiers of cottages.
 Thus, over almost three centuries, there is virtually a complete record of the history of Preston’s homes.The significance of these records is that specific cottages and pieces of land were assigned a set annual rent which was payable to the Lord of the Manor.
-That fee varied from property to property but, in those days of no inflation, the rent did not change over centuries.
+That fee varied from property to property but, in those days of little inflation, the rent did not change over centuries.
 Thus, if the rent on a property was 18/- in 1664, the rent was still 18/- in 1922.
 (Occasionally, a property would be split into parts and each part carried a fee, the sum of which was the same as the fee of the original property.)
 This makes tracing the history of home-ownership at Preston feasable.
 The same point is made in The Common Stream by Rowland Parker, which is a fascinating historical study of the Cambridgeshire village of Foxton.
 In it he explains how the history of individual houses can be examined.
 If the tithe maps and awards of the nineteenth century are used as a starting point, it is possible to work back using manorial records.
 He notes that the researcher is helped as the rents of homes ‘remained unchanged for centuries’.
-In the case of Preston, there are two historical maps that show each home in detail and have an accompanying ‘Award’ which notes owners and occupiers: a) 1811 - 1816, with an Award and also a matching valuation in 1825 and b) the Tithe Map and Award of 1844.
+In the case of Preston, there are two historical maps that show each home in detail and have an accompanying award which notes owners and occupiers: a) 1811 - 1816, with an award and also a matching valuation in 1825 and b) the tithe map and award of 1844.
 The manorial records sometimes mention the tenants in properties at a given time, and these may often be married with the census details and the notes on the map awards so that the cottages in the manorial records may be identified.

 An example of tracing the history of a cottage at Preston